ZionDevelopers/dathus-gesture-menu/README.md

 * Loop Feature.
 * Admin gesture command all players: /dance * or /dance all, it works with any Gesture.
 * To stop/start Sound/Loop just select the Checkbox Sound or Loop.
-* New "Fancy" context menu, Just press C button and go to Nexus Gestures.
+* New "Fancy" context menu, Just press C button and go to Dathus' Gesture Menu.
+* Commands: DathusGMRegisterKey 0, DathusGMBindKey 0 to reset keybinding, dathus_gesture_menu open menu.

 ### Setup